Seymour Cray: Personal life

 Cray married Verene Voll in 1947.
 They had known each other since childhood.
 She was the daughter of a Methodist minister, as was Cray's mother, and Verene worked as a nutritionist.
 They had three children.
 Cray and Voll divorced around 1978.
 He later married Geri M. Harrand.
 Cray was the grandfather of Andrew Cray, an LGBTQ rights activist.

 Cray avoided publicity.
 There are a number of unusual tales about his life away from work, termed "Rollwagenisms", from then-CEO of Cray Research, John A. Rollwagen.
 Cray enjoyed skiing, windsurfing, tennis, and other sports.
 Another favorite pastime was digging a tunnel under his home; he attributed the secret of his success to "visits by elves" while he worked in the tunnel: "While I'm digging in the tunnel, the elves will often come to me with solutions to my problem."

 One story has it that when Cray was asked by management to provide detailed one-year and five-year plans for his next machine, he simply wrote, "Five-year goal: Build the biggest computer in the world.
 One year goal: One-fifth of the above."
 And another time, when expected to write a multi-page detailed status report for the company executives, Cray's two-sentence report read: "Activity is progressing satisfactorily as outlined under the June plan.
 There have been no significant changes or deviations from the June plan."

-Cray was mortally wounded in a rollover accident caused by a reckless driver while Cray was merging his Jeep Cherokee onto Interstate 25, near the Air Force Academy in Colorado.
+Cray was mortally wounded in a rollover accident while Cray was merging his Jeep Cherokee onto Interstate 25, near the Air Force Academy in Colorado.
+The accident was caused by another vehicle attempting to overtake Cray's vehicle, with police issuing the at-fault driver a citation for careless driving.
 Cray died of his injuries on October 5, 1996, two weeks after the accident and one week after his 71st birthday.